utdata/icj-class/bootstrap/bootstrap-class-01.md

 gulp dev
 ```

-With any luck, http://localhost:3000 will load up in the browser and you'll see some testing text on your screen.
+With any luck <http://localhost:3000> will load up in the browser and you'll see some testing text on your screen.
 This means everything should be good to go.

 Congrats!
 You are now ready to get down to business and build a website.